Anisha234/SureSight/README.md

 Implements the PyTorch dataset used to load retinal images.
 Handles reading images, applying transforms, and returning tensors and labels.

 img_quality_train_val.py:
-Contains training and evaluation utilities for the image quality classifier, including training loops, validation functions, and threshold selection.
+Contains training and evaluation for the image quality classifier.

 diagnosis_train_eval.py:
 Implements training and evaluation functions for the diabetic retinopathy diagnosis model and computes metrics such as balanced accuracy, F1 score, and AUC.